Payment-Components/rest-sdk-wrapper/README.md

 ### The following SWIFT Translator operations are available
 - Translate an MT Message to the equivalent MX
 - Translate an MX Message to the equivalent MT

+### The following CBPR+ operations are available
+- Validate a CBPR+ message
+- Envelope a CBPR+ message inside a RequestPayload for FINplus service

 ## Get Started